Valid confidence intervals for post-model-selection predictors: Numerical study

 for at least some $M$ satisfying $1\in M$, showing that property (\ref {eq:conditionally:valid}) is violated.
 [To see this, note that $P_{n,\beta ,1}(\left. \cdot \right\vert 1\in \hat{M})$ is a convex combination (over all $M$ with $1\in M$) of the probabilities $P_{n,\beta ,1}(\left. \cdot \right\vert \hat{M}=M)$, with the (nonnegative) weights summing to $1$.]

 In order to numerically evaluate the minimal conditional coverage probability $P_{cond,\min }$ we proceed as follows: We consider eight configurations given by all the possible combinations of $n=20,100$, $p=2,10$ and $\alpha =0.05,0.2$.
 Recall that $x_{0}^{\prime }=(1,0,...,0)$.
 For each of these eight configurations, the (transpose of the) rows of $X$ are sampled once from the $N(0,\Sigma )$-distribution and then remain fixed throughout the minimal coverage probability evaluation.
 For $p=2$, we take $ \Sigma $ to have $1$ as the diagonal and $0.8$ as the off-diagonal elements.
-For $p=10$, we define $\mathbf{X}^{(p)}(c)$ as in Section 6.2 of \cite {berk13valid}, with $c=\sqrt{0.8/(p-1)}$ and we set $\Sigma =(\mathbf{X} ^{(p)}(c))^{\prime }(\mathbf{X}^{(p)}(c))$.
-For each of these eight configurations, we carry out the three-step minimal coverage probability evaluation of Section \ref{minimal_cov_prob_numerical}, with the same values of $m_{1}$, $m_{2}$ and $I_{1}$, $I_{2}$, $I_{3}$ (with the only difference that in the third step the coverage probability is reevaluated only for one value $\beta (1)$, say, where $\beta (1)$ corresponds to that value of $ \beta $ that gives the smallest estimate for the coverage probability in the second step).
-When we evaluate a conditional coverage probability for a given $\beta $ in this process, we proceed as follows: We sample $I_{1}$ (or $I_{2}$ or $I_{3}$) values of $Y$ from the $N(X\beta ,I_{n})$ distribution.
-For each value of $Y$ we run the model selection procedure $\hat{M}$, where $ \lambda =\hat{\lambda}$ is first selected by cross-validation with the \verb|cv.glmnet| function of the \verb|R| package \verb|glmnet|, and where the \verb|glmnet| function is then used to compute the selected model with the LASSO with penalty parameter $\hat{\lambda}$.
-Then, if the selected model does not contain the first explanatory variable, we discard the value of $Y$, and else, we record whether the design-dependent target belongs to $ \bar{CI}$ or not.
-The conditional coverage probability is then obtained by taking the average number of times this is the case, over all the recorded events.
+For $p=10$, we take $\Sigma $ to coincide with the identity matrix $I_{p}$, except that the zero elements in the last row and column of $I_{p}$ are replaced by the constant $c=\sqrt{0.8/(p-1)}$.
+For each of these eight configurations, we carry out a three-step minimal conditional coverage probability evaluation as described in Appendix \ref{app D}.